Williamsburg Virginia, USA Travel Guide

 Virginia ham, peanuts, corn, and sugary potatoes are staple ingredients.
 Flavor profiles are often rich, savory, balanced with sweet and tangy elements, and feature Southern spices and slow-cooking methods.

-The Historic Area taverns focus concerning historical accuracy, presenting interpretations of 18th-century recipes and dining experiences.
+The Historic Area taverns focus on historical accuracy, presenting interpretations of 18th-century recipes and dining experiences.
 Outside the historic core, modern restaurants make available a broader spectrum of American and international menus, including farm-to-table concepts, upscale dining, and casual eateries.
 The variety meets different preferences and budgets.

 A symbolic regional food.